tkteun/PowerShell-Docs.nl-nl/reference/docs-conceptual/developer/cmdlet/events01-sample.md

         /// Gets or sets the name of the event to which the cmdlet registers.
         /// <para>
         /// Currently System.IO.FileSystemWatcher exposes 6 events: Changed, Created,
         /// Deleted, Disposed, Error, and Renamed.
-Check the MSDN documentation of
+Check the documentation of
         /// FileSystemWatcher for details on each event.
         /// </para>
         /// </summary>